ibm-cloud-docs/vpc/interconnectivity.md

 ## Routing considerations for IANA-registered IP assignments
 {: #routing-considerations-iana}

-{{site.data.keyword.cloud_notm}} VPC Gen2 supports the use of RFC-1918 and Regional Internet Registry (RIR) assigned addresses privately as VPC subnets.
-The following use cases require additional route configurations to designate the Internet Assigned Numbers Authority (IANA) assigned ranges for use in a Gen2 VPC when a floating IP or a public gateway is attached to a resource within the VPC.
+{{site.data.keyword.cloud_notm}} VPC supports the use of RFC-1918 and Regional Internet Registry (RIR) assigned addresses privately as VPC subnets.
+The following use cases require additional route configurations to designate the Internet Assigned Numbers Authority (IANA) assigned ranges for use in a VPC when a floating IP or a public gateway is attached to a resource within the VPC.

-* Use case 1: Gen2 VPC is connected to your Enterprise with {{site.data.keyword.cloud_notm}} Direct Link and requires communication with IANA-assigned networks on that Enterprise.
+* Use case 1: VPC is connected to your Enterprise with {{site.data.keyword.cloud_notm}} Direct Link and requires communication with IANA-assigned networks on that Enterprise.
-* Use case 2: Gen2 VPC is connected to a Gen1 or Gen2 VPC through {{site.data.keyword.cloud_notm}} Transit Gateway and requires communication to IANA-assigned networks in the connected VPCs.
+* Use case 2: VPC is connected to another VPC through {{site.data.keyword.cloud_notm}} Transit Gateway and requires communication to IANA-assigned networks in the connected VPCs.
-* Use case 3: Gen2 VPC is connected to a classic infrastructure network by using BCR peering to announce IANA-assigned ranges to the classic network.
+* Use case 3: VPC is connected to a classic infrastructure network by using BCR peering to announce IANA-assigned ranges to the classic network.

-In these scenarios, each subnet in the Gen2 VPC must have a routing table attached with routes designating the IANA-assigned ranges as targets for private routing, or all traffic to these publicly routable ranges is forwarded toward the public backbone, and not toward the intended private network destination.
-This applies to Gen2 VPC subnets using RFC-1918 "and" IANA assigned prefixes.
+In these scenarios, each subnet in the VPC must have a routing table attached with routes designating the IANA-assigned ranges as targets for private routing, or all traffic to these publicly routable ranges is forwarded toward the public backbone, and not toward the intended private network destination.
+This applies to VPC subnets using RFC-1918 "and" IANA assigned prefixes.
 As with all custom route additions, the routing table must include a route for each Availability Zone (AZ) requiring connectivity.

 Options include: